MaciejFigat/fightApp/README.md

 ## About the Project

+This is a proof of concept of a betting application, made for educational purposes during my time at the [Evolution Typescript Bootcamp](https://typescript-bootcamp.evolution.com/).

 ### Built With
-### `axios`

-Axios is a popular promise-based HTTP client for making API requests in JavaScript.
-It simplifies the process of sending HTTP requests and handling responses.
-In this project, Axios is used to make API calls to a backend server.

 ### `framer-motion`

 Framer Motion is a popular animation library for React.
 It provides an easy-to-use API for creating complex animations with minimal code.
-In this project, Framer Motion is used to create animations for various UI components.
+In this project, [Framer Motion](https://www.framer.com/motion/) is used to create animations for various UI components.

 ### `@reduxjs/toolkit`

-Redux Toolkit is a set of utilities and tools that make it easier to use Redux in your applications.
+[Redux Toolkit](https://redux-toolkit.js.org/) is a set of utilities and tools that make it easier to use Redux in your applications.
 In this project, Redux Toolkit is used to manage application state.

 ### `@hello-pangea/dnd`
 Successor of react-beautiful-dnd.
-Provides complete typing and is maintained by trustworthy people.
+Provides complete typing and is maintained by dependable people.
 In this project, is used to create drag and drop functionality for the application.
 [Link to docs](https://github.com/hello-pangea/dnd)

 ## Usage